Probing short-range gravity using quantum reflection: Analytical Model

 We interpret $x_0$ as the point of closest approach for the reflecting particle in a semi-classical model.

 The quantum reflection process is efficient only for incident velocities less than $v_c = \hbar/(4m\beta)$.
-However, high reflection is not strictly needed for a interferometric measurement, since the amplitude of the interference pattern will scale as the square root of the reflection probability.
+As noted above, high reflection is not necessary for an interferometric measurement since the amplitude of the detected signal will scale as the square root of the reflection probability.
 Pasquini {\em et al.}\ observed reflection probabilities above $10^{-2}$ for incident velocities up to $5v_c$ \cite{Pasquini2004}.

 We are interested in how the phase of the reflected quantum wave changes in the presence of an anomalous short-ranged interaction.
 We suppose the interaction between point masses $m$ and $M$ separated by distance $r$ to have the Yukawa form \cite{Floratos1999}